RaquelH23/Comparative_Genomics_Pipeline/Prokka/Readme.md

 # Prokka
-Prokka is a Python-based software that is used for annotating whole genomes of bacteria, viruses, or archaea.
-In this pipeline, it is used for annotating 43 Xanthomonas bacterial genomes.
+Prokka is a Python-based software that rapidly annotate genes and identify coding sequences in prokaryotic genomes.
+It was used here for annotating 43 Xanthomonas bacterial genomes.

 Create a list of the genomes fasta file and save it as FILE_NAME